Transfer Degrees Overview

 Associate in Fine Arts (AFA)

-This transfer preparation degree is designed for students planning to transfer to a senior institution to pursue a bachelor’s degree program (BA or BFA) in Fine Arts.
-The degree programs focus on coursework specific to the intended major area of study at the senior institution.
-While coursework in general education, social sciences, and natural sciences is included, additional coursework in these areas will be required at the senior institution.
+This transfer preparation degree is designed for students planning to transfer to a baccalaureate institution to pursue a bachelor’s degree program (BA or BFA) in Fine Arts.
+The degree programs focus on coursework specific to the intended major at the baccalaureate institution.
+While coursework in general education, social sciences, and natural sciences is included, additional coursework in these areas will be required at the baccalaureate institution.
 It is important for students to meet with program-specific advisors to determine an appropriate educational plan.
-The AFA does NOT adhere to the direct-transfer agreement, so students need to be aware of requirements of the receiving senior institution.
-Currently, Clark College offers two (2) Associate in Fine Arts degrees: Graphic Design and Studio Art.
+The AFA does NOT adhere to the Direct Transfer Agreement (DTA), so students need to be aware of requirements of the baccalaureate institution.
+Currently, Clark College offers two (2) AFA degrees: Graphic Design and Studio Arts.
 Please contact the Art Department for advising information.

 AFA General Education Requirements